 Budget (up to US$70)

-- Hostal Adis – This one’s another great choice for budget accommodation and it’s located walking distance to restaurants, tapas bars and many other cool activities.
+- Hostal Adis – This one’s another great choice for a budget accommodation and it’s located within walking distance to restaurants, tapas bars and many other cool activities.

 By the way, I have decided to combine La Latina and Los Austrias into a single recommendation as they’re kind of tiny, located right next to each other and they cater for mostly the same needs.
 While you’re around these areas, make sure to check out Mercado de la Cebada, the weekly Sunday flea market – Rastro market, Plaza Mayor, Sabatini Gardens and the Almudena Cathedral.